Benchmarking LLMs' Judgments with No Gold Standard: GRE-bench: Benchmarking LLMs with GEM

 Figure~\ref{fig:GRE-bench} shows that, within each LLM family, such as the Llama-3 or Claude series, models with larger parameter sizes tend to perform better.
 Moreover, newer versions tend to outperform their predecessors with similar model sizes, as seen in comparisons between Llama-3.1 and Llama-3.
 These observations further validate the effectiveness of our GEM and GEM-S metrics in accurately evaluating LLMs.

-Notably, several models with large parameter sizes surpass the human baseline (gray line) when using GEM and GEM-S (abstract) metrics.
-We hypothesize that the reason is that strong LLMs like Claude-3 opus can effectively retrieve contributions and limitations stated by the authors in the paper, and will include that in their reviews.
-In contrast, human reviewers tend to omit some judgments that are less important or already stated by the author due to writing and expression costs, resulting in a loss of mutual information.
-This hypothesis can be supported by the observation that, when we condition out the author-stated strengths and weaknesses, the human reviewer has the highest GRE-bench score based on GEM-S (ASSW).
+{Notably, several models with large parameter sizes surpass the human baseline (gray line) when using GEM and GEM-S (abstract) metrics.
+We hypothesize this is because strong LLMs like Claude-3 opus can effectively retrieve contributions and limitations stated by the authors, and will include that in their reviews.
+In contrast, human reviewers tend to omit judgments that are less important or already stated by the authors due to writing costs, resulting in a loss of mutual information.
+This hypothesis is supported by the observation that, when we condition out the author-stated strengths and weaknesses, the human reviewer has the highest GRE-bench score based on GEM-S (ASSW).}

-This observation further validates the hierarchical information structure as we discussed in Section~\ref{subsec:shortcut}.
-By conditioning out different levels of information, the different benchmarks capture subtly different abilities.
-GEM-S (ASSW) focuses more on quality of critical judgment, while GEM and GEM-S (abstract) are more effective in evaluating LLMs' abilities in more basic aspects, including retrieving useful information from the paper, which is especially valuable for evaluating LLMs with smaller parameter size.
+{This observation further validates the hierarchical information structure discussed in Section~\ref{subsec:shortcut}.
+By conditioning out different levels of information, the benchmark captures subtly different abilities.
+GEM-S (ASSW) emphasizes the quality of critical judgment, while GEM and GEM-S (abstract) focus more on evaluating LLMs' foundational abilities, including retrieving useful information from the paper, which is especially valuable for differentiating LLMs with smaller parameter size.}

 \paragraph{GRE-bench vs. Other benchmarks} The ability to generate informative reviews relies on several key factors, including logical reasoning, critical thinking, and fact-checking.
 Various widely used benchmarks measure different aspects of LLM performance.
 To better understand which abilities are most critical for generating high-quality reviews, in the sense of GRE-bench scores, we compared our results with several other benchmarks.